 39. Laundry services

-For this business, you simply need access to a washer & dryer and iron—all things that you probably have in your home.
-You can pick up clothes, wash, iron, and fold them and return them to your clients.
+For this business, you simply need access to a washer & dryer, and iron—all things that you probably have in your home.
+You can pick up clothes, wash, iron, fold them and return them to your clients.

 Most parents still work while their kids are out for summer vacation.
 This means that they’ll need options for child care if their kids aren’t going to a summer camp.
 Summer childcare services are great for those who love children.

 You can start by offering babysitting services or go directly into launching a full-fledged in-home daycare.
 Remember that you’ll need the proper licenses and insurance to get started with a daycare versus simply babysitting.

 Barbecue is a summertime food staple.
 In fact, in the southern US, you can’t go far without finding a local BBQ shack.

 The fun thing is that nothing about BBQ catering has to be fancy.
 Some of the best BBQ vendors simply have a grill hitched to the back of their trucks and are parked at a local grocery store.